Board of Directors

 Lynn RejniakThe Source for Learning, Inc.

 Lynn Rejniak is SFL’s President and CEO.
-Ms. Rejniak joined SFL in 2014 as Senior Vice President and Chief Operating Officer.
-Her career spans a variety of experiences in media, technology, and communications including 20 plus years in higher education leadership roles in IT, instructional technology, and online learning.
+Before assuming this role, she served as the company’s Executive Vice President and Chief Operating Officer.
+Her career spans a variety of experiences in media, technology, and communications in the corporate sector and 20 plus years in education leadership roles in IT, instructional technology, and online learning.
 Prior to joining SFL, she was Executive Director of Academic Systems and Technology at the University of South Florida.
-She has been active in several associations and presently serves on the National EBS Association—an advocacy organization representing the interests of those holding Educational Broadband Service licenses.
+She has been active in several associations and presently serves on the National EBS Association (NEBSA) board, which she chaired for more than ten years.
 She holds a B.A. from the University of South Florida and is certified in nonprofit leadership.